Livermore, California

 Does Lily Garipova speak Russian for Livermore transactions?

 Yes.
-Russian is Lily's native language.
-Lily represents Russian-speaking buyers and sellers in Livermore and the broader Tri-Valley in either Russian or English.
+Russian is Lily native language.
+Lily represents Russian-speaking buyers and sellers in Livermore and the broader Tri-Valley in either English or Russian.
 Russian-language Livermore page: lilygaripova.com/ru/livermore-realtor/.

 Where does Lawrence Livermore National Laboratory fit in the buyer pool?

 Lawrence Livermore National Laboratory (LLNL) on East Avenue is the dominant single-employer cluster in Livermore, with about 8,000 employees including scientists, engineers, and support staff.
 Sandia National Laboratories California Site is co-located across the street.
-Many LLNL families buy in Sunset, Springtown, and south-side Livermore for the short commute (5-15 minutes door-to-door), and the LLNL employer base is one of the structural reasons Livermore has a robust mid-priced single-family market even without BART or a tech-employer cluster.
+LLNL is run by Lawrence Livermore National Security LLC for the U.S. Department of Energy/NNSA.
+Many LLNL employees buy in Sunset, Springtown, and south-side Livermore for the short commute (5-15 minutes door-to-door), and the LLNL employer base is one of the structural reasons Livermore has a robust mid-priced single-family market even without BART or a tech-employer cluster.

 What is the recent inventory pattern of Livermore relistings at 2020 prices?